 Interest Rate Risk.
 (North Square Multi Strategy Fund, North Square Preferred and Income Securities Fund, North Square Tactical Growth Fund, North Square Tactical Defensive Fund, and North Square Trilogy Alternative Return Fund).
 Prices of fixed income securities tend to move inversely with changes in interest rates.
-Generally, fixed income securities decrease in value if interest rates rise and increase in value if interest rates fall, with longer-term securities being more sensitive than shorter-term securities.
+Generally, fixed income securities being more sensitive than shorter-term securities.
 For example, the approximate percentage change in the price of a security with a three-year duration would be expected to drop by approximately 3% in response to a 1% increase in interest rates.
 Duration is a weighted measure of the length of time required to receive the present value of future payments, both interest and principal, from a fixed income security.
 Generally, the longer the maturity and duration of a bond or fixed rate loan, the more sensitive it is to this risk.
 Falling interest rates also create the potential for a decline in the Fund's income.
 Changes in governmental policy, rising inflation rates, and general economic developments, among other factors, could cause interest rates to increase and could have a substantial and immediate effect on the values of the Fund's investments.
 These risks are greater during periods of rising inflation.
 In addition, a rise in interest rates may result in periods of volatility and increased redemptions that might require the Fund to liquidate portfolio securities at disadvantageous prices and times.